dantvi/smart-brain/README.md

 ## Overview

 Smart Brain Frontend lets you:
-- Detect Faces: Enter an image URL and the app highlights faces detected by an AI model.
+- Detect Multiple Faces: Enter an image URL and the app highlights all faces detected by an AI model.
 - JWT-based Authentication: Secure registration and login flows with JSON Web Tokens.
 - Track Submissions: See how many images you have processed.
 - Interactive Design: Clean UI with animations and responsive elements.